RaidAndFade/netgibbon-landing/content/english/_index.md

   enable : true
   title : "Want to get started?" image : "images/cta.svg"
-  content : "If you need help setting up, or just have a few questions, We can help you out with just a few clicks."
+  content : "If you need help setting up, or just have a few questions, we can help you out with just a few clicks."
   button:
     enable : true
     label : "Contact Us"